HHG Legal Group has been proudly assisting Western Australian families, businesses, governments and individuals for over 100 years.

 In 1965, Mr Goodman formed a partnership with Ric Waldeck and reverted the company to Hudson Henning and Goodman.

 The same year the Space Shuttle Challenger launched its maiden flight, in 1983, Mr Goodman retired from practice and the Hudson, Henning & Goodman firm.
 Following from which, Mr Waldeck and a lawyer named David Moss took over the firm as partners.
-In 1984, Mr Ross retired, and Mr Waldeck and a Christopher Cook continued as partners.
-Then the Berlin Wall collapsed in 1989, and a man by the name of Paul Nicholls merged his firm with Hudson, Henning & Goodman.
+In 1984, Mr Ross retired, and Mr Waldeck and a Mr Christopher Cook continued as partners.
+Then a man by the name of Paul Nicholls merged his firm with Hudson, Henning & Goodman.

-Mr Wheatley, former owner of Wheatley & Sons Legal, contacted Mr Creek in 2007 and asked if he would take over and run his business.
+Mr Wheatley, former owner of Wheatleys Legal, contacted Mr Creek in 2007 and asked if he would take over and run his business.
 Mr Creek agreed, and quickly began ramping up business.
-To assist with the growth of the firm, Simon and Murray purchased Nicholson Clements in Mandurah in 2015.
+To assist with the growth of the firm, Simon and Murray purchased Nicholson Clement in Mandurah in 2015.

-Flash forward to 2019, our 100 year anniversary, the firm continues to grow with over 50 legal and support staff.
-We were able to assist over 800 fellow West Australians with their legal matters last year alone and raised over $100,000 for a variety of charities both here and overseas, and we continue to play a vital role in Perth, Albany and Mandurah.
+Flash forward to 2020, our 100-year anniversary celebrations have passed, the firm continues to grow with over 50 legal and support staff, continuing to play a vital role in Perth, Joondalup, Mandurah, Bunbury and Albany, being able to assist over 1000 fellow West Australians with their legal matters last year alone.
+In addition we proudly committed over $100,000 in pro-Bono legal work and fundraising per year, for a variety of charities both here and overseas via our HHG Giving Back program.